How to Improve Reaction Time

 Anticipation and Prediction

-A part of reaction speed is the ability to anticipate and predict the opponent’s next move.
+A part of reaction time is the ability to anticipate and predict the opponent’s next move.
 This predictive capacity allows athletes to prepare and react more quickly than they would if only reacting to the action as it happens.
-While this involves a cognitive component beyond raw reaction time, they are closely linked.

 Injury Prevention

 Fast reaction times can also play a very important role in injury prevention.
-Being able to quickly respond to potential dangers – such as an unexpected obstacle during a race or an incoming collision with an attacking player – can help athletes avoid injuries or lower the injury severity.
+Being able to quickly respond to potential dangers can help athletes avoid injuries or lower their severity.

 Specialized Skills Improvement